 CHAPTER 4: CAPITAL MANAGEMENT

 Introducing methods to raise capital for the firm including debt financing and equity financing.
-This chapter also covers the concept and calculation of the cost of capital and how to determine the optimal capital structure of the firm.
+This chapter also covers the concept and calculation of the cost of capital and how to determine the optimal capital structure of a firm.